Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 Combining Variables with Different Names

-The third example of multiple processes, is concerning the case where the variables to be combined do not have the same names.
+The third example of multiple processes shows the case in which the variables to be combined do not have the same names.
 This can occur if different model naming conventions are used, e.g. S_O and S_O2 are both commonly used for the dissolved oxygen concentration.

 As seen in the two examples above, the aeration model uses S_O and the directly defined ASM1 (called using ASM1()) as well.
-However, the matrix-defined version of the ASM1 (called using Process("ASM1")) is using S_O2 instead (as the ASM3 does).
+However, ASM3 (called using Process("ASM3")) is using S_O2 instead of S_O.
 In the example below it is shown how this case can be handled using the default processes.
-If it is rather desired without the defaults, the same as in the first example could be done.
+To do the same without default processes, the first example needs to be adjusted accordingly.

 Plug and Play Example

-using ModelingToolkitStandardLibrary # Standard library for MTK.
+using ModelingToolkitStandardLibrary.Blocks # Standard library for MTK.
 Provides e.g. simple math operations (adder, product...), controllers (PID) and more

 using DifferentialEquations # Solve the equations